thesourmango/facePan/README.md

 python 3.6 and 3.7
 opencv 3.4.6 and 4.1.0
 cascade files
+before running scripts, please make sure you have installed opencv-contrib-python and opencv-python by running
+## pip install opencv-contrib-python && pip install opencv-python

 ## comments
 Thank you for your support, I lack time and skills to finish this PoC, I really appreciate all the help I can get.